rokka-io/rokka-site/source/_references/00-sourceimages.md

 ```

 It will return the binary data as the response and contain the name of the file in the header of the response.

+## About the usage of sha1 in hashes

+We use sha1 for generating hashes and binary hashes of sourceimages, but not for cryptography or other security related matters.
+For this purpose, sha1 is still fine.
+All rokka needs is an unique hash per source image and sha1 does guarantee that.

+We furthermore separate the storage of images by organization.
+Even if someone would create an image with the
+same sha1 hash as one of yours and upload it to rokka, it wouldn't affect your image or renderings.